andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 4.7 Image Collection Processing Settings (Config)

-Configuration settings supported by the Image class may be specified as an optional parameter to the Images object, which are then passed down to each `Image` object generated for the collection.
+Configuration settings supported by the `Image` class may be specified as the optional `config` parameter to the `Images` object, which are then passed down to each `Image` object generated for the collection.

 ```python
 # Preprocess each image by normalizing the pixel data and then flatten into a 1D vector